nicklockwood/Expression/README.md

 Expression is a library for Mac and iOS for evaluating numeric expressions at runtime.

-It is similar to the built in Foundation Expression class, but with better support for custom operators, and a *Swiftier* API.
+It is similar to Foundation's built-in Expression class, but with better support for custom operators, and a simpler API.

 Why would I want that?
 ----------------------

 There are many situations where it is useful to be able to evaluate a simple expression at runtime.
-I've included a few of example apps with the library:
+Some such cases are demonstrated in the example apps included with the library:

 * A scientific calculator
 * A CSS color string parser